SazzatHj/IELTS-Preparation-Notebook/03-Writing-Module/02-Task-1-Line-Chart-Report.md

 # IELTS Academic Writing Task 1: Line Chart Analysis

 This module focuses on analyzing and describing data from a Line Chart in IELTS Academic Writing Task 1.
-To achieve a Band 7+ or higher, your report must follow a structured approach, including an introduction, overview, and specific data details.
+To achieve a Band 7+ or higher, your report must follow a structured approach, including an introduction, overview, and specific data details (main body 1, main body 2).

 ---